WeGo-SWE-Fall-2021/team22-demand-backend/README.md

-# Team 22 Backend Python Webserver
+# Team 22 Demand Backend Python V1
 This repository handles python backend.
 It is proxied from NGINX to the Python script so that we can handle requests via python.
 This python request handler handles any request sent from `https://demand.team22.sweispring21.tk/api/v1/[reuqest-name-here]`.